 Verify Certificate Change

-This procedure describes how to verify that the certificate is installed correctly and how to change the protocols for EAP and/or HTTPS:
+This procedure describes how to verify that the certificate is installed correctly and how to change EAP and/or Admin roles:

 On the ISE console, navigate to Administration > Certificates > System Certificates and select the new certificate in order to view the details.